 The future is brighter and greener

 GCP Infrastructure (GCP) has seen a marked improvement in performance in recent months.
 The surge in power and carbon prices is working to the benefit of the entities behind many of its renewable energy infrastructure loans.
-The push to decarbonise the UK economy is likely to provide substantial new opportunities for the company.
-A £260m pipeline of potential investments identified by the investment adviser is likely to swell over time.
+The push to decarbonise the UK economy may provide substantial new opportunities for the company.
+A £260m pipeline of potential investments identified by the investment adviser could swell over time.

 Public-sector-backed, long-term cashflows from loans used to fund UK Infrastructure

 GCP aims to provide shareholders with regular, sustained, long-term distributions and to preserve capital over the long term by generating exposure primarily to UK infrastructure debt and related and/or similar assets which provide regular and predictable long-term cashflows.

 GCP primarily targets investments in infrastructure projects with long-term, public-sector-backed, availability-based revenues.
 Where possible, investments are structured to benefit from partial inflation-protection.

 GCP Infrastructure Investments Limited (GCP) is a Jersey-incorporated, closed-ended investment company whose shares are traded on the main market of the London Stock Exchange.
 GCP aims to generate a regular, sustainable, long-term income while preserving investors’ capital.
 The fund’s income is derived from loaning money at fixed rates to entities which derive their revenue, or a substantial portion of it, from UK public-sector-backed cashflows.
 Wherever it can, it tries to secure an element of inflation-protection.